 Candidates may work in any appropriate media.
-CIE does not wish to restrict the creative process behind works of art, but Centres are reminded that the use of inappropriate media can be potentially dangerous.
-The following is a list of items that have been used in the past that are deemed to be inappropriate:
+CIE does not wish to restrict the creative process behind works of art, but Teachers are reminded that the use of inappropriate media can be potentially dangerous to those packing the scripts and to the examiners.
+The following is a list of items presented in the past that are deemed to be inappropriate.